opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	              fancy display of the node logs

 	              --color=COLOR
 	                     colorize  output.  possible  values  are : auto=guess based on tty presence, always|yes=always colorize, never|no=never colorize

-	              --cron cron mode

-	              --debug
-	                     debug mode

-	              --format=FORMAT
-	                     specify  a  data formatter for output of the print* and collector* commands. possible values are json or table.

-	              -h, --help
-	                     show this help message and exit

-	       nodemgr print schedule

-	              print the node tasks schedule

-	              --verbose
-	                     add more information to  some  print  commands:  +next  in  'print schedule'

-	              --color=COLOR
-	                     colorize  output.  possible  values  are : auto=guess based on tty presence, always|yes=always colorize, never|no=never colorize